stacks-network/docs/src/pages/stacks-blockchain/overview.md

 Mining is required to make the network trustworthy and secure, by verifying transaction information.
 Mining is the act of participation in the consensus mechanism of the Stacks 2.0 blockchain, called Proof of Transfer (PoX).
 To incentivize miners, who have to run mining software on their machine, they receive freshly minted Stacks (STX) tokens.

-In comparison with Bitcoin mining, instead of spending energy, Stacks miners spend Bitcoin to mine blocks.

 [@page-reference | inline]
 | /mining

 ### Proof of Transfer (PoX)

 Proof of Transfer (PoX) is the consensus mechanism that leverages the security and stability of Bitcoin to create new blockchains, without modifying the Bitcoin protocol.

-PoX makes it possible to reward network participants with Bitcoin.
-An example of this is Stacking.
+PoX makes it possible to reward holders of Stacks Token (STX) with Bitcoin: instead of spending energy, Stacks miners transfer Bitcoin to holders of Stacks Token (STX) to mine blocks.
+An implementation of this is called **Stacking**.

 ### Stacking